-Please see "How Do Exchange Rates Work?" and "Selected Risk Considerations - Your Notes Are Subject to an Embedded Maximum Payment at Maturity," and "Selected Risk Considerations - The Method of Calculating the Reference Currency Return Will Diminish Any Reference Currency Depreciation Relative to the U.S. Dollar" in this term sheet for more information.
+Please see "How Do Exchange Rates Work?" and "Selected Risk Considerations - Your Notes Are Subject to an Embedded Maximum Payment at Maturity," and "Selected Risk Considerations - The Method of Calculating the Reference Currency Return Will Diminish Any Reference Currency Depreciation Relative to the U.S. Dollar" in this amended and restated pricing supplement for more information.